rchain/architecture-docs/contracts/contract-design.rst

-Executing in parallel with a number of other processes, Contract\ :sub:`1` is prompted to send a value, v, on the channel ‘Address’ i.e the address of Contract\ :sub:`2`.
-If Contract1 has no value to send, then the process is inert.
-If Contract\ :sub:`2` has not received a value, then its continuation is not triggered and it is inert.
-Thus, Contract\ :sub:`1` and Contract\ :sub:`2` may execute asynchronously and in parallel.
-Additionally, message passing is an atomic operation.
-Either a message is transmitted, or it is not.
+Executing in parallel with a number of other processes, :code:`Contract1` is prompted to send a value, :code:`v`, on the channel :code:`address` i.e the address of :code:`Contract2`.
+If :code:`Contract1` has no value to send, then it is blocked.
+If :code:`Contract2` has not received a value, then it is blocked and the continuation is not triggered.
+Thus, :code:`Contract1` and :code:`Contract2` may execute asynchronously and in parallel.

 Transactions
 -------------------------------------------------------------